platformsh/platformsh-docs/src/administration/web/configure-environment.md

 ## Basic Autentication / Restrict access to IPs

 You should not expose your development environments to the whole wide world.
-Platform.sh allows you to simply implement access control, either by login/password (the equivalent to .htaccess) or by filtering IP addresses / [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
+Platform.sh allows you to simply implement access control, either by login/password (the equivalent to .htaccess) or by filtering IP addresses or a network using the [CIDR format](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).

 > Changes to access control will only become active on the environment's next deployment.